phpearth/docs/security/intro.md

 ### Directory traversal (path injection)

 Directory traversal attack is also known as `../` (dot, dot, slash) attack.
-It happens where user supplies input file names and can traverse to parent directory.
+It happens where user supplies input filenames and can traverse to parent directory.
 Data can be set as `index.php?page=../secret` or `/var/www/secret` or something more catastrophic: